StamatisChr/tfe-fdo-podman/README.md

 # do not change the variable names on the left column
 # replace only the values in the "< >" placeholders

-# example tfvars file
-# do not change the variable names on the left column
-# replace only the values in the "< >" placeholders

 aws_region                    = "<aws_region>"             # Set here your desired AWS region, example: eu-west-1
 tfe_instance_class            = "<aws_ec2_instance_class>" # Set here the EC2 instance class only architecture x86_64 is supported, example: m5.xlarge
 db_instance_class             = "<aws_rds_instance_class>" # Set here the RDS instance class, example:  "db.t3.large"